Petitions - information and advice

 - A clear and concise statement about the subject of the petition;

-- A statement of what action the petitioners wish the county council to take;
+- A statement of what action the petitioners wish us to take;

-If a petition does not follow the guidelines, we may decide not to do anything further with it.
+If a petition does not follow the guidelines set out above, we may decide not to do anything further with it.
 In that case, we will write to you to explain the reasons.

 You can email firstname.lastname@example.org if you have any queries around petitions.

 When a petition is received

 An acknowledgement will be sent to the petition organiser(s) within 10 working days of receiving the petition.
 It will let them know what we plan to do with the petition and when they can expect to hear from us again.
 Its receipt will also be published on our website.